 Chartered in July of 2009, The Miramar Semper Fidelis Rotary is the second of only three service clubs anywhere in the world that meet on military bases (the first is the Rotary Club of Camp Pendleton, CA and the newest is the Rotary Club of Naval Base San Diego).
 We are dedicated to serving and supporting the Marines, Sailors, service members, and service family member of MCAS Miramar and in Southern California.
 We will plan community service projects and fund-raising campaigns and events to support those projects and related causes.

 Our membership comprises active-duty service members, civil service and non-profit employees, and business men and women and other members of the surrounding communities.
-Please join us for lunch at the Miramar Officer's Club, at 1130 on Thursdays.
+Please join us for lunch at the Miramar Officer's Club at 1130 on the first Thursday OR the Butcher Shop (Kearny Mesa location) other Thursdays.
 No reservation necessary.

 From the "Costco Connection": Global eradication of polio?
 Rotary International and its partners are in the home stretch.":

 by Southard, Tacy

 When Rotary International trained its sights on eradicating polio I the late 1980s, the disease was active in 120 countries.
 Today, after more than 2 billion children have been immunized against the polio virus in the past 20 years, the disease is endemic on only four countries - Afghanistan, India, Nigeria and Pakistan.
 Its occurrence has been effectively cut by 99 percent.

 Epidemic outbreaks of polio caused panic in the U.S. during the 1940s and '50s, leaving thousands of children crippled.
 In the six years after World War II, new cases averaged 27,000 each year, with that number peaking at nearly 60,000 in 1952.
 But the development of two effective vaccines turned the tide so that, by 1979, polio has been virtually eliminated in the U.S.